mph-/lcapy/doc/schematics.rst

 For example, words in sub- and superscripts are converted into a roman font using `mathrm`.
 This feature is also activated if the label is not enclosed in `$...$` but includes an `^` or `_`.

+Voltage labels can be annotated between pairs of nodes using an open-circuit component.
+For example,

+    >>> O1 1 0; down, v=V_1

 Nodes